ComScore

 • limited interior goods options

 Terrain is actually part of the Anthropologie/Free People/Urban Outfitters family.
 It focuses mostly on outdoor furniture and luxe garden goods, but you can easily use many pieces indoors as well.
 There are woven baskets, hanging light pendants, dried flower bouquets (and vases) and real plants (and pots) to decorate your home, inside and out.
-Terrain also hits a lower price point than almost all of Anthro’s furniture pieces, which is a major bonus for you and your wallet.
+Terrain also hits a lower price point than almost all of Anthro’s furniture pieces, which is a major bonus for both you and your wallet.

 Shop Terrain Standouts